Last updated on January 28th, 2023

 Besides, self-driving is not required if you are planning to visit major cities such as Sapporo or Otaru only.
 But if you plan to visit smaller towns such as Lake Toya, Niseko, Furano, and Biei, especially during flower blossom season, it is best to plan for a Hokkaido self-driving trip.

-Generally, self-driving in Hokkaido is doable even during winter.
+Generally, self-driving in Hokkaido during winter is doable.
 Just need to make sure your car rental has studless winter tires and a snow chain.
 Besides, sometimes the roads can be very slippery or completely blocked due to heavy snow.
 So please buffer more time on the road.

 Check your best rental car price from RentalCars.com.